loganthorneloe/prosody/README.md

 **What happens after installation:**
 - 🚀 Launch from your application menu (search "Prosody")
 - ✅ Auto-starts on every login after first launch
-- ⬇️ First use downloads Whisper model (~140MB, one-time)
+- 📦 Everything bundled - no downloads or installation needed
 - 🔔 Shows notification when ready

 To manage the service: